fsouza-fs/terraform-azure/README.md

 ```

 # Accessing the virtual machine
-After runnign, terraform will save the vm details.
+After running, terraform will save the vm details.
 First, save the private key to a file and give the appropriate permissions:
 ```console
 terraform output -raw tls_private_key > id_rsa